 - Sew those 2 pieces together and remove pins

 - Put the canvas back onto the frame, bad side out again.

 - I cut the top section for the tent entrance from a part of the canvas that already had a hem.
 Saves you work and gives you a pretty hem to work with.

 - I cut 2 sides to create the opening.
 I used the existing hem on the canvas again for the opening.

 - Pin those sides to the top, then pin that to the original long strip to finish the tent.

 - Now, hang that tent on the frame, bad side out again.
 Pin a bottom hem all around.

 - Now you can pick your favorite ribbons to mix and match and sew along the bottom of the tent.

-How about another easy DIY for a kids room?
+How about another easy DIY or Craft?
 Try using felt to give Wall Art a fun and easy pop!
 I have 12 free patterns to get you started.

 Feeling inspired?
-Now that you know how to build this fun PVC Tent, get out there and build your own.
-Follow the links above to get the things you’ll need.
+Now that you know how to build this fun Kids PVC Pipe Tent, get out there and build your own.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!